seunghyupoh3517/Restaurant_Tinder_Web_Application/README.md

 - Decide to player to just click on the 'like' buttion, heart shaped button, to vote
 // Add variable conditions for the case of tie occurrences and especially, when it occurs before the fifth round

 	if swipeCount == #players
 	if more than one restaurant
 		random pick
 	else
 		return restaurant // update Player Page with new info!
 Restaurant chosen

 	If swipeCount == 0
 	delete restaurant from the list

 	If swipeCount == min(swipeCount in restaurants)
-	if more than one restaurant
-	delete restaurant from the list  // run twice so that we can delete two minimum count restaurants for each round
+	if more than one restaurant, delete restaurant from the list  // run twice so that we can delete two minimum count restaurants for each round

 5. Restaurant chosen page
 - update the player page with the chosen restaurant (== max swipeCount, if there a few candidates, chosen randomly)